 A link to the Sitemap is usually found in the footer of a website.
 All important pages should be in the footer, for easy access.

-The purpose of a sitemap is primarily for your visitors, so if they cannot find a page in your site via your main menu, they can go to the sitemap and find the page they are looking for.
-You should also include a sitemap for your visitors.
+The purpose of a Sitemap is primarily for your visitors.
+So if they cannot find a page via your main navigation menu, they can go to the sitemap and find the page they are looking for.

-A sitemap helps the search engines find pages in your site too, and may help index these pages.
-The search engines take into consideration how user-friendly your site is, so including a sitemap for your users is important.
+A Sitemap helps the search engines find pages in your site too, and may help index these pages.
+The search engines take into consideration how user-friendly your site is, hence why including a sitemap for your users is crucial.

 Learn how to create a Sitemap

 At Let’s Build a Website, we can teach you how to create a Sitemap in our SEO consulting course.
-If you are interested in SEO or creating a Sitemap for your website – click here to learn more about our SEO Training & Consulting.
+If you are interested in SEO or creating a Sitemap for your website.
+Click on the link to learn more about our SEO Training & Consulting.

-- Go to a FREE online Sitemap creator – e.g. https://www.xml-sitemaps.com/
+- Go to a FREE online Sitemap creator – for e.g. https://www.xml-sitemaps.com/

-- Notify Google and Bing about the new Sitemap
+- Then, notify Google and Bing about the new Sitemap.

 Where do I add my sitemap?